 The O&S Committees can "call-in" a decision that has been made by the Executive but not yet implemented, to enable it to consider whether the decision is appropriate.
 Call in can be referred to O&S by at least two Councillors.
+There was one call in during 2012/13.

 Overview and Scrutiny becomes involved with decisions at an appropriate early stage to apply real influence and therefore play the important role of 'critical friend' to Cabinet.
-The first piece of pre-decision scrutiny work that the Overview and Scrutiny Committee undertook, early in 2010/11, was looking at the Delapre Abbey Options Appraisal.
-The Committee undertook five pre-decision scrutiny activities during this year and have undertaken three pre-decision scrutiny activities in 2011/12:
+The Committee undertook three pre-decision scrutiny activities during 2012/13: